In this article, we discuss 3 ways to add Google Analytics tracking code to your WordPress website.

 Once you’ve pasted the code, hit “Update File” and you’re done.

 If you don’t wish to take the risk of adding Google Analytics to your site manually, then you can utilize a plugin to get it done safely and easily.
 This is personally my favorite method, and I totally recommend it.
-In fact, I believe most of the people use this method and you should too if you want to cut through the unnecessary hassle.
+In fact, I believe most people use this method and you should too if you want to cut through the unnecessary hassle.

 In this method, you can use any plugin of your choice, but I’ll be showing you two of my favorite ones.